-Sir Edmund retired from a 38 year military career in 2000.
-His final years of service included appointments of Military Attache, British Embassy, Washingon, during the first Gulf War; Commandant of the Royal Military College of Science, and latterly, as Deputy Chief of Defence Staff (systems), with responsibility for the UK's defence equipment capabilities and applied research programme.
+Sir Edmund retired from a 38-year military career in 2000.
+His final years of service included appointments of Military Attaché, British Embassy, Washington, during the first Gulf War; Commandant of the Royal Military College of Science, and latterly, as Deputy Chief of Defence Staff (Systems), with responsibility for the UK's defence equipment capabilities and applied research programme.

 On retirement from the Army, he was tasked by the Cabinet Secretary and Director GCHQ to undertake a review of GCHQ's New Accommodation Programme, followed by a review of the UK's Information Security capability, leading to the establishment of the Central Sponsor for Information Assurance, subsequently renamed Office of Cyber Security and Information Assurance.